tmai63/Calorie-Tracker-Application/README.md

 history and view your progress!

 ## User Stores:
+- As a user, I want to be able to track the foods I have eaten over multiple days
-- As a user, I want to be able to add a food I ate to the list of foods eaten today
+- As a user, I want to be able to add a food I ate to the list of foods eaten on a select day
-- As a user, I want to be able to set a calorie target
+- As a user, I want to be able to set a calorie target for that day
 - As a user, I want to be able to see total calories I have eaten today
 - As a user, I want to be able to see how many more calories I can consume and remain below my target
-- As a user, I want to be able to save the foods I have eaten today
+- As a user, I want to be able to save the foods I have eaten
 - As a user, I want to be able to load the foods I have eaten previously